ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ###readAssetSamples

-The readAssetSamples function provides a sample of what could be passed in.
+The readAssetSamples function provides a sample of what might be passed in.
 ```
 ./peer chaincode query -l golang -n ex01 -c '{"Function":"readAssetSamples", "Args":[]}'
 ```